 1960 Mercedes-Benz 190 SL

-The automotive world was turned upside down in February 1954 when Mercedes-Benz unveiled the 300 SL Gullwing Coupe and 190 SL Roadster on its stand at the New York International Motor Sports Show.
-The two cars had been conceived by American auto importer Max Hoffmann to appeal to the growing appetite for fashionable sports cars in the United States, and they were designed by Mercedes-Benz only after Hoffmann guaranteed to buy a sufficient number to justify production.
+The automotive world was turned upside down when Mercedes-Benz unveiled the 300 SL ‘Gullwing’ coupe and 190 SL in prototype form at the New York International Motor Sports Show in February 1954.
+Both cars had been conceived by American auto importer Max Hoffmann to appeal to the growing appetite for fashionable sports cars in the U.S., and they were designed by Mercedes-Benz only after Hoffmann guaranteed to buy a sufficient number to justify production.

-While the Gullwing would figure in the dreams of schoolboys for years to come, it was the practical nature of the 190 SL, with its comfortable seats, well-tailored convertible top, and roll-up windows enveloped in lines that echoed those of the Gullwing, that promised something different than the current sports cars coming from Europe.
+While the Gullwing would figure in the dreams of schoolboys for years to come, it was the less expensive and more practical 190 SL, with its comfortable seats, well-tailored convertible top, and roll-up windows enveloped in lines that echoed those of the Gullwing, that promised something different from the sports cars coming from Europe.
 Both cars were in production by the end of 1955, and Grace Kelly was driving a silver 190 SL on the movie screen, with Frank Sinatra as her passenger in the movie High Society.